Almost every business leader and entrepreneur says they want more brand awareness.

 - Determine where to distribute your story that will get their attention.

-When it comes down to it, that’s what good branding and marketing is all about——understanding your audience well enough that you can craft a message that gets their attention.
+When it comes down to it, that’s what a good brand strategy and solid marketing is all about — understanding your audience well enough that you can craft a message that gets their attention.

 Sure, it’s not quite that easy.